Signal Word

 Here’s the thing: signal words aren’t suggestions.
 They’re legal requirements in many industries.
 Mislabeling a product with the wrong signal word can lead to lawsuits, regulatory fines, and worst of all, someone getting hurt.

 But even beyond compliance, it’s about communication.
-If you’re an employee, you need to recognize them instantly.
-Because of that, if you’re a manager, you need to train your team to read these words like a language.
+Think about it: if you’re a manager, you need to train your team to read these words like a language.
+In real terms, if you’re an employee, you need to recognize them instantly.
 Because in an emergency, there’s no time to decode.

 How to Identify the Signal Word on a Label